Search Pennsylvania Public Records & Databases (Free)

 • Marriage records

-Birth and death records are deemed Pennsylvania public records once they’re at least 105 years old.
+Birth and death records are deemed public records once they’re at least 105 years old.
 (These vital records have been in existence in this state since 1906.)6,7 Marriage and divorce records can be requested by anyone.
-But, a person can seal their divorce record to protect their privacy.8
+However, a person can seal their divorce record to protect their privacy.

-Steps to See if Someone is Married or Divorced in Pennsylvania (Free Pennsylvania Marriage Records)
+Steps To See if Someone is Married or Divorced (Free PA Marriage Records)

-Anyone curious about a friend’s or relative’s marital status has to request marriage or divorce records from the courthouse in the county where the event took place.
+Anyone curious about a friend’s or relative’s marital status has to request Pennsylvania marriage documents or obtain PA divorce records via the courthouse in the county where the event took place.

 Additionally, marriage and divorce rates are made public by the U.S. Census Bureau, and the image below shows the percentage of divorced individuals in each Pennsylvania county.